krzyzanowskim/SwiftUI.TextEdit/README.md

 Due to SwiftUI limitations (as of May 2021) it's not possible to handle keystrokes just with SwiftUI.
 To overcome this limitation, the `UIKeyboardViewController` is responsible for handling keys and forward to SwiftUI codebase.

+If you have questions or want to reach to me, use this thread: https://twitter.com/krzyzanowskim/status/1269402396217745410

 ## Authors

 [Marcin Krzyzanowski](http://krzyzanowskim.com)